Saturday, September 23, 2023

 I understood.
 He was going to write the boilerplate book the publishers wanted but every word, every single word including articles would be an acronym which he would explain in a separate volume, his Master Annex of Acronyms in Boats and the Rowers That Row Them: A Guide to Winning, Life, and Staying Afloat.
 I was stunned.
 I had not come to Minnesota to be confronted with a new literary form that would revolutionize non-fiction and finally get me on one of those panels where I can talk and chuckle at the same time.

 Publishers ridiculed my first experimental novel, which I planned to write in a not diabolical but somewhat challenging cipher that readers would have to decode.
 The real innovation would be that not every copy would use the same cipher– readers who had managed to solve it would theoretically be useless assisting their friends, whose copies of the book would present not only an entirely different cipher, but require an entirely different mechanism.
 Some, for example, would be elaborate pictograms, whereas others would be complex word and number replacements.
 The reward would be reading a transcendent novel about a code-making novelist whose most mysterious cipher would be his own vulnerability.
 Every publisher passed.
-The rejection letters I received were actually venomous– in one case a letter was actually coated in a rare snake venom but it had gotten lost in the mail and lost all of its potency before it was delivered, and the editor who attempted to poison me had his snakes seized.
+The rejection letters I received were venomous– in one case a letter was actually coated in a rare snake venom but it had gotten lost in the mail and lost all of its potency before it was delivered, and the editor who attempted to poison me had his snakes seized.
 But this was now the chance to make my literary mark.

 The months went by in a blur.
 The coach and I came up with sentences while crafting acronyms together.
 It was an arduous task.
-He put his first through the wall after running into the third X for the day in the word “axiom,” which he insisted had to be in the book.
+He put his fist through the wall after running into the third X for the day in the word “axiom,” which he insisted had to be in the book.
 We never left that office, and I began to sleep in child's sleeping bag in a guest room in the otherwise empty house.
 Fleck soon realized that his coaching duties were too demanding, and he requested a leave of absence, explaining that he and I were not just writing a book but developing a vital blueprint for life, the Acronymic Lifestyle.
 The university described it to the press as a leave of absence for mental health reasons, and Fleck agreed saying that he was so sane that it was blowing their minds.

 It took about a year to finish the book and the original codex.
 I told the coach it was time to go to the publisher and release our masterpiece together (Fleck did not know this but I was going to try to get the “as told to” credit changed to the valedictory “with”).
 He looked at me in shock.
 We were not finished, he told me.
 No, we had just begun.
 You see, he had a vision and it was that the annex itself were all acronyms and they would be put into a third volume, The Appendix.
 Where was my V.I.S.I.O.N.?